Artists

 SYLVIE BONNOT

-TMH PROJECTS: Group presentation at PAN Amsterdam, 2023 / New Photography & the Ephemeral (group show), 2022 / Amstel / Bridge / Delirium at Capital C, Amsterdam (with Zhu Hong), 2021 / Urban Image-Jitters I (City) & II (Body) (group show), 2020 / Clear Water (group show), 2020 / Duo at Unseen (with Mengzhi Zheng), 2019 / Remix (group show), 2018 / Artist in Focus at Unseen, 2017 / Making Things Happen: Young Artists in Dialogue I (with Zhu Hong), 2017.
+TMH PROJECTS: Fragments, 2026 (forthcoming) / Photography in Dialogue (with Zhu Hong), 2025 / TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / New Photography & the Ephemeral (group show), 2022 / Amstel / Bridge / Delirium at Capital C, Amsterdam (with Zhu Hong), 2021 / Clear Water (group show), 2020 / Urban Image-Jitters I (City) & II (Body) (group show), 2020 / Remix (group show), 2018 / Group presentation at Unseen Amsterdam, 2018 / Making Things Happen: Young Artists in Dialogue I (with Zhu Hong), 2018.
 PUBLICATIONS & EDITIONS: TMH Catalogue 5.1, 2017.

 BORIS CHOUVELLON